systemapic/pile/README.md

 ## Testing

-Tests are meant to be run from within the docker appropriately started with all links expected from the mapic docker configuration.
+Tests are meant to be run from within the Docker appropriately started with all links expected from the [mapic/mapic](https://github.com/mapic/mapic) configuration.

 Inside the Docker container (enter with `./shell-to.sh`), tests are run using: